mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 1. Firstly, check whether the parameters that affect the gradient update, such as checking learning rate, optimizer parameters, weight decay, are consistent with the benchmark.

-2. Secondly troubleshoot the optimizer computation with the following steps:
+2. Secondly, troubleshoot the optimizer computation with the following steps:
     1. Save the gradient from PyTorch step1.

     2. Load the gradient of PyTorch at MindSpore step1 for optimizer update.